 I wouldn’t accept money from him even if he tried to give it to me.
 I have always had a strong sense of independence and it felt wrong to ask my father for money no matter what financial mistakes I had made.

 However, this is not the case of my brothers.
-At twenty one and twenty four their rent, car insurance, occasional utilities bills, and at times gas and party money is still paid by my father.
-And, more than likely always will be.
+At age 21 and 24 their rent, car insurance, occasional utility bills, and at times gas and parties are still funded by my father.
+And, more than likely they always will be.